Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-It is not at all clear how to formulate a condition for non-constant coefficients in infinite strips.
-In our approach, we demand that (at the far right) the projection of $u$ onto left-going Bloch-waves vanishes.
-To make the condition precise, we have to deal with the fact that $u$ is not periodic; for this reason, we must consider $u$ on large domains, for large values $x_1$, and study the corresponding Bloch expansion.
+The idea of our outgoing wave condition is simple: Every function on a rectangular domain can be expanded in Bloch waves.
+We demand that the expansion of the solution contains only outgoing waves.
+The precise form of the outgoing wave condition is slightly more technical since we have to consider restrictions of the solution $u$ to large rectangles (in order to have a small contribution of non-periodicity effects).

-We emphasize that, even though the conditions become more technical, we follow the historical pathway: The expression in \eqref {eq:Sommerfeld} can be understood as a projection of the solution $u$ onto incoming waves since outgoing waves are filtered out.
-It is demanded that the projection is small for large radii.
-We my also formulate our outgoing wave condition \eqref {eq:outgoingright} as follows: At the far right, the solution $u$ can be expanded in a Bloch series that contains only right-going waves.
+We emphasize that, even though the conditions become more technical, we follow the historical pathway: The expression in \eqref {eq:Sommerfeld} can be understood as a projection of the solution $u$ onto incoming waves.
+Outgoing waves are filtered out and it is demanded that the remainder is small for large radii.
+Our outgoing wave condition \eqref {eq:outgoingright} is: At the far right, the solution $u$ can be expanded in a Bloch series that contains only right-going waves.
 With this requirement, we follow once more Sommerfeld who writes in \cite{Sommerfeld-1912}: ``at infinity $u$ must be representable as a sum (or integral) of waves of the divergent traveling type.''
-For more material concerning the situation of a homogeneous material we refer to \cite {ColtonKress}.
+For an extensive study of homogeneous media we refer to \cite {ColtonKress}.